 What's the real cost of an AI tool?

 Rarely the subscription.
 The real costs are setup time, the learning curve, and changing how you work.
 A cheap tool nobody adopts is expensive; a pricier tool that removes hours is cheap.
-Judge worth by time reclaimed and adoption, not the monthly fee.
+Most disappointment comes from buying a tool and never truly adopting it — a rollout failure, not a verdict on AI.

 How do I decide if a specific AI tool is worth it?

-Test it on one repetitive task for a week or two and compare honestly: did it save time and did quality hold?
+Test it on one repetitive task for a week or two using free tiers, and compare honestly: did it save time and did quality hold?
 If yes, keep it and add the next task; if no, drop it.
-Task-by-task testing turns the decision into cheap, reversible experiments.
+Task-by-task testing turns the decision into cheap, reversible experiments using your own numbers.